ubc/mediawiki-extensions-caliper/README.md

     wfLoadExtension('caliper');

-Finally you need to add the database table for failed jobs using
+Finally you can run the job queue with:

-    php maintenance/update.php
+    php maintenance/runJobs.php

 ### Settings